nsidc/qgreenland/README.md

 THIS IS CURRENTLY NOT IMPLEMENTED.

-The process will likely be the same as contributing styles, except using the "Metadata" tab in the layer properties, and operating on `.qmd` files.
+The process will likely be the same as contributing styles, except using the 'Metadata' tab in the layer properties, and operating on `.qmd` files.

 ### Contributing new layers